 Used Car: 2011 Nissan Maxima Review

 The 2011 Nissan Maxima tries to meld performance and luxury, and it does so with some success.
-While the Maxima isn’t a true sport sedan or the most opulent luxury car, it is more upscale and fun to drive than a number of its rivals.
+While the Maxima isn’t a true sport sedan or the most opulent car in its class, it is more upscale and fun to drive than a number of its rivals.

 The 2011 Nissan Maxima is ranked: